 The best way to protect yourself from cancer is to get screened regularly; early detection is key.
 In some cases, screening can even prevent development before it begins.
 The American Cancer Society (ACS) recommends that men get regularly screened for four key cancers in particular: prostate, skin, lung, and colorectal.

 The ACS suggests that men of average risk discuss the possibility of prostate cancer screening with their doctor by the age of 50.
 There are a number of risk factors that can determine how high one’s chances of developing the disease are.
 The ACS says that high risk men should have this discussion with a healthcare provider between 40 and 45, depending on risk level.
-With Ezra, you can get screened for prostate cancer in a non-invasive way: we use the latest MRI and Artificial Intelligence (AI) technology to look for lesions before one would even have to undergo a risky, invasive biopsy.
-The Ezra MRI scan is 92% accurate as opposed to the industry-standard PSA blood test, which is only 21% accurate.
+With Ezra, you can get screened for prostate cancer in a non-invasive way: we use the latest MRI technology to look for lesions before one would even have to undergo a risky, invasive biopsy.
+The Ezra MRI scan can detect over 90% of prostate cancers as opposed to the industry-standard PSA blood test, which is only 21% accurate.

 In terms of skin cancer, people of all ages should be vigilant.
 People should keep track of moles and spots on their skin, and report any “irregular” birthmarks to their physicians.
 The Skin Cancer Foundation talks about a set of skin cancer warning signs known as “The ABCDEs of Melanoma”: